evdotjs/github-workflow/README.md

 # github-workflow
-practicig the workflow of using github
+practicing the workflow of using github